php-fig/fig-standards/proposed/extended-phar.md

         public function isActive();

         /**
-         * Returns the group id of this module.
+         * Returns the vendor id of this module.
          * @return string
          */
-        public function getGroupId();
+        public function getVendorId();

         /**
          * Returns the module id of this module.